 Located at 27 Acadia Street across from BAC, it offers a comprehensive orientation program for international students, information and advice on studying in Canada, assistance with immigration and visa documents, and a Host Family support program.
 Information, predeparture and re-entry support for students who are participating in the Study Abroad Program at Acadia is also provided by the Wong Centre.

-Contact: International Student Advisor, julie.snair@acadiau.ca_585-1690
+Contact: International Student Advisor, julie.snair@acadiau.ca or 902-585-1690

 Tutoring Services